exercism/cpp/concepts/headers/about.md

 # About

-In C++ declarations are often separated from definitions.
+In C++, declarations are often separated from definitions.
-Declarations are grouped into so-called header files and the respective implementation is placed in source files.
+Declarations are grouped into so-called header files, with the respective implementations placed in source files.
 You can think of the header files as an API.
-The header file will tell you what a codebase has to offer without going into the details of how.
+The header file will tell you _what_ a codebase has to offer without going into the details of _how_.

 ## Header and Source